ImRi8/Real-Time-chat-Application/README.md

   - Enter userId: `B`
   - Enter recipient userId: `A`
 - Type messages in either terminal.
 Messages will appear in real time in the other user's terminal.
+- **When you send a message, a tick sign (✔) will appear next to your message after the server acknowledges it.**

 ### 2. Handling Disconnection and Reconnection
 - In one terminal, close the client (press `Ctrl+C` or type `/exit`).